Your whole whale-season roster lives in one Airtable base, and it broke the morning a tour was cancelled

 Exactly what you get

 A reliable internal operations layer to replace the base that scares you every July: a permissioned roster and cancellation interface, linked refund and rebooking actions, validation guards, and a full audit trail.
 It is built for many staff acting at once during peak boarding, with read-only counter views for fast lookups.
 Pair it with custom CRM (Customer Relationship Management) development for the customer side and a booking and scheduling software front end so the tools share one data spine.
-Where reporting matters, feed a business intelligence dashboard from the same source.
+Where reporting matters, feed a business intelligence (BI) dashboard from the same source.

 How to choose a developer in Hervey Bay